 Great expectations?
 What the Dickens might those be?

-We’re talking about the great expectations that new homebuyers so often harbor.
+No, the “great expectations” we’re talking about are the great expectations that new homebuyers so often harbor.
 After all, what are developers selling if not dreams?
 Real estate people don’t even pretend that they’re doing anything but.
 Look at the housing bubble.

 Well, it’s gone on ever since the dawn of our great nation.
 Today’s case is an illustration of what can happen in the fallout of a dream.
 A subdivision planned in Meriden, Connecticut, in the 1930s included a number of beautiful streets that were never built.
 Nevertheless, the Doucettes and their predecessors had always used what would have been a street to get access to the garage at the back of their narrow lot… at least until their neighbor announced he was going to build a motorcycle gang hangout where the driveway lay, and it would have to go.

 The Doucettes didn’t think much of this idea.
 Matters ended up in court, where the Doucettes were held to have an implied easement which was roughly the size of the proposed street (to the extent handy for their ingress and egress).
 The neighbor complained that the Doucettes could have built a driveway from the front of the house, but the Court said that didn’t matter.
 Because buyers are buying the dream, they have a legitimate expectation that streets are going to be built.
 It’s enough that the original maps as recorded in the land records showed the street and the Doucettes found it “reasonably necessary for the use and normal enjoyment” of their land.